 In her book, she shares her story.
-Her husband, along with her two boys only produce one quart of garbage per year.
+As a result, her husband and her two boys only produce one quart of garbage per year.
 This has allowed the family to live a life based on experience, where they can spend more time together and reduce their annual spending by 40 percent.
-The family’s zero waste lifestyle benefits their well-being and health, while staying true to their values of environmental sustainability.
+In addition, the family’s zero waste lifestyle benefits their well-being and health while staying true to their values of environmental sustainability.

 In an earlier blog post, “Reshaping and Shifting Our waste Culture,” we explored a few ways as a starting point.
 We believe that the first vital step is for us to reshape our waste culture.
 Our culture is obsessed with consumption – and what’s even worse is that we love to keep things disposable.
-It’s no shock that we’re part of a process and a cycle that encourages waste.
-With that said, our first step forward needs to consider a different approach that challenges our current mode of thinking.
-Ultimately, it is our relationship with ‘things’ and ‘stuff’ that needs to change.
+So it’s no shock that we’re part of a process and a cycle that encourages waste.
+Our first step forward needs to consider a different approach that challenges our current mode of thinking.
+Ultimately, our relationship with ‘things’ and ‘stuff’ needs to change.

-It’s impossible you may say.
+It’s impossible, you may say.
 How can we even imagine a home that produces no waste?
-Well, the Johnson family is doing it, and has been doing it for a while.
-The real question is how bad do you want it?
-In her book, Bea offers something she refers to as the “5 Rs.” for a zero waste home.
+The Johnson family is doing it and has been doing it for a while.
+The real question is, how bad do you want it?
+Bea offers something she refers to as the “5 Rs.” for a zero-waste home in her book.
 Here’s what she means: